Chart Color Schemes

 AreaSearch assessment positions Edwardstown ahead of most Australian regions for employment performance

-The area specializes in health care & social assistance with an employment share 1.3 times the regional level.
-Conversely, construction is under-represented at 6.8% compared to Greater Adelaide's 8.7%.
+Health care & social assistance had an employment share 1.3 times the regional level, while construction was under-represented at 6.8%, compared to Greater Adelaide's 8.7%.
 Many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, employment levels increased by 3.7%, labour force grew by 3.4%, leading to a unemployment rate decrease of 0.3 percentage points.
-In comparison, Greater Adelaide recorded employment growth of 3.0% with unemployment falling by 0.1 percentage points.
-State-level data from 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, and the state unemployment rate is 4.0%.
-National employment forecasts from May-25 suggest a national expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Edwardstown's employment mix indicates local employment should increase by 7.0% over five years and 14.6% over ten years, assuming constant population projections for illustrative purposes.
+Between September 2024 and September 2025, employment levels increased by 3.7% and labour force grew by 3.4%, leading to a fall in unemployment of 0.3 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia indicate that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Edwardstown's employment mix suggests local employment should increase by 7.0% over five years and 14.6% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment